BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Liver functions in biotransformation, drug metabolism and detoxification

-• Synthesis and degradation of glycogen as well as in the maintenance of blood glucose levels
+• Synthesis and degradation of glycogen as well as maintenance of blood glucose levels

 • Assessment of liver function through biochemical tests